 At CIPA, you will find that we offer a graduate education spanning the globe.
-In addition to summer internships and a core faculty renowned for research and consulting beyond academia, CIPA offers you a variety of options for off-campus study during the academic year.
-All of these opportunities are designed to complement your studies at CIPA, and provide opportunities for networking, and exposure to challenging professional environments.
-Fellows who participate in our off-campus semesters receive academic and professional support from faculty, staff, and our global alumni.
-In addition, Fellows who plan their schedules strategically may be able to extend a six-month commitment to internship host organizations by combining an off-campus study semester with a summer internship.
+In addition to summer internships and a core faculty renowned for research and consulting beyond academia, CIPA offers you a three options for off-campus study during the academic year.
+Each of these opportunities is designed to complement your studies at CIPA, and provide opportunities for networking and exposure to challenging professional environments.
+Students who participate in our off-campus semesters receive academic and professional support from faculty, staff, and alumni.
+In addition, if you plan your schedule strategically, you may be able to extend a six-month commitment to an internship by combining an off-campus study semester with a summer internship.

 You may enroll in one semester of off-campus study as part of your MPA program.
 You must be in good academic standing and making satisfactory progress toward your degree.

 If you are interested in pursuing this opportunity, you should begin planning this with your academic advisor as early as possible.
 Please note that all coursework taken at institutions other than Cornell must be approved by both your academic advisor and the CIPA Director of Graduate Studies.

 Information sessions on off-campus study opportunities are held during the fall semester.
 As each opportunity has its own application requirements and deadlines, you should carefully research each program before applying.

 Opportunities for off-campus study include the following: